-4.5 Creating robust, innovative, low-power HMI interfaces for e-lock, security, thermostats and other building automation interfaces with CapTIvate touch technology
+4.4 Creating robust, low-power HMI interfaces for building automation with capacitive touch technology

 Touch interfaces are getting widely popular in the building automation space, in e-lock, security, thermostats and other building automation interfaces.

 Successful products in the market differentiate themselves predominantly on how users interact with them.
 In this webinar you will learn how to differentiate your products’ user experience and extend battery life of your existing HMI using CapTIvate touch technology.